-The ability to make our own decisions is vitally important to our independence.
-From small choices such as what to have for breakfast, to life-changing decisions such as whether to buy or sell your home, we exercise mental capacity on a day-to-day basis.
+The ability to make our own decisions is vitally important to maintain independence.
+From small choices such as what to have for breakfast, to life-changing decisions such as whether to buy or sell our home, we exercise mental capacity on a day-to-day basis.

 So, what happens if we or someone we love loses their mental capacity?
 Unfortunately, brain injuries and illnesses such as dementia affect more people every day, reducing or eliminating an individual’s ability to make their own decisions.

 In some circumstances, the affected individual may have planned for this possibility by creating a Lasting Power of Attorney or an Advance Decision.
 In other circumstances, the individual may be unable to create these documents, and their relatives or close friends will have to make an application to the Court of Protection for authorisation to make decisions on their behalf.

 Whatever the situation, before someone can make a decision on behalf of an incapacitated individual, they must apply the five fundamental principles of the Mental Capacity Act 2005.

 Our specialist Court of Protection lawyers have extensive experience providing advice on the Mental Capacity Act 2005, establishing whether a decision made on behalf of an incapacitated person is in their best interests, advising on deprivation of liberty, and making applications to the Court of Protection.